Mohmed3del/DevOps-project/Ansible/README.md

 ## Playbooks

-Playbooks in the Demo-DevOps-project provide an efficient and automated way to manage and orchestrate various tasks within your infrastructure.
+Playbooks in the DevOps-project provide an efficient and automated way to manage and orchestrate various tasks within your infrastructure.
 The primary playbook, `playbook.yml`, is designed to streamline the installation and configuration of multiple roles in one go.

 ### Install All Roles